About Alcohol Abuse

 • Drinking impacts your responsibilities like school, work, or family

-• Setting aside other activities and interests in order to drink
+• Setting aside other activities and interests to drink

 • Continuing to drink despite being aware of the health consequences